Anuj Dal

-Anuj Kailash Dal (born 8 July 1996) is an English cricketer.
+Anuj Kailash Dal (born 8 July 1996) is an English former professional cricketer.
 He made his Twenty20 debut for Derbyshire in the 2018 t20 Blast on 8 July 2018.
 He made his List A debut on 26 April 2019 for Derbyshire in the 2019 Royal London One-Day Cup.
 In September 2021, in the 2021 County Championship, Dal scored his maiden century in first-class cricket.
+On 14 September 2026, Dal announced his immediate retirement from professional cricket in order to pursue a full-time career in financial services.